 The remuneration report is available on www.st-group.com.

 5. Adoption of the remuneration of the Board of Directors and Board committees

-The Board of Directors proposes that the remuneration of the Board of Directors for the financial year 2023 be as follows (unchanged from 2022):
+The Board of Directors proposes that the remuneration of the Board of Directors for the financial year 2024 be as follows: